thegymnasium/seemingly-seamless/slides-seamless-experience.md

 ## Achieving seamlessness

 Notes:
-Let's talk talk about the steps involved in achieving a consistent visual design.
+Let’s talk talk about the steps involved in achieving a consistent visual design.

 ---